-10 Household Items You Should Replace Regularly
+11 Household Items You Need To Replace Regularly (& How Often)

-You should replace your sponge every 2-8 weeks, depending on how often you use it.
-(If you wash your dishes by hand, you’ll want to replace it more often than if you primarily use a dishwasher.)
-Boil or microwave your sponge once a week or so to keep it clean between uses, or just toss it in the top rack of your dishwasher.
+Aim to replace your kitchen sponge every 2-8 weeks, depending on how often you use it.
+If you wash all of your dishes by hand, you’ll need to replace yours more often than someone who only hand washes a couple of dishes here and there.